microfan1/microfan1.github.io/README.md

 ### Working Papers
 Identification and Uniform Inference for Multiple Treatments with Possibly Invalid Instruments, with Ziwei Mei and Zijian Guo

+Modeling and Inference for High-dimensional Mediation Analysis with Endogeneity, with J. Liu, X. Zhang

 A Practitioner's Guide to AI+ML in Portfolio Investing, with Mehmet Caner

 Single-index quantile factor model with observed characteristics, with Ruofan Xu